Reliance Welcomes 2017 Apprentices

 Reliance’s Apprentice Training Co-ordinator, Robert Farrell, explains “We had a very high standard of applicants this year.
 The successful candidates displayed a genuine interest in mechanical engineering throughout the whole application process, and each demonstrated their abilities effectively, particularly in the spaghetti bridge challenge.
 All are keen and eager, with a desire to learn, and show real signs of ambition for the future.”
 He adds “This year’s intake are drawn from a slightly wider geographical area than previously, an indication perhaps of the work we have been doing to develop relationships with schools in the region”.

-The apprentices will spend their first year in the newly refurbished Apprentice Training Area, where they will work alongside the highly experienced Tool Room team to learn their core engineering skills, as well as attending Kirklees College Engineering Centre on day release.
+The apprentices will spend their first year in the newly refurbished Apprentice Training Area, where they will work alongside the highly experienced Tool Room team to learn their core engineering skills, as well as attending Kirklees College Engineering Centre in Huddersfield, on day release.

 Robert has recently taken over responsibility for the recruitment and training of Reliance’s apprentices from Richard Walley.
 Richard, who has recruited, trained and mentored Reliance’s apprentices over the last six years, has moved into the new role of Assembly Production Engineer, where he’ll be supporting the assembly team, looking at improving processes and efficiencies.
 Robert was seen as the natural successor to Richard having been involved in the Engineering Apprenticeship Scheme in various training and assessment supporting roles since 2006.

-Welcoming this year’s Apprentices to Reliance, Managing Director Andrew Wright comments “We are delighted that the reputation of the Reliance apprenticeship continues to build.
+Welcoming this year’s Apprentices to Reliance, Andrew Wright comments “We are delighted that the reputation of the Reliance apprenticeship continues to build.
 We aim to offer the best mechanical engineering training in the region.
 The latest six new starts look set to maintain the high standards we set and I look forward to watching them build great careers at Reliance.”